nickfrosty/website_nuxt/content/blog/2022/2022-micro-viral-tweet-and-a-marketing-fail.md

 - people on social will often scroll past long content, especially if it is not from someone they are not familiar with

 >> and (sadly) 😢

-some people will try to force their product in your face. unsolicited.
+Some people will try to force their product in your face. unsolicited.
 >> (don't be this person. nobody likes them.)

 ### How to do it?